-The residence hall is located in the heart of Brooklyn Heights at 55 Clark St. You can explore a vibrant and safe area that includes shopping and a selection of distinct restaurants.
+The residence hall is located in the heart of Brooklyn Heights.
+You can explore a vibrant and safe area that includes shopping and a selection of distinct restaurants.
 A short walk to the Brooklyn Heights Promenade offers spectacular views of the Manhattan skyline.
 Down along the waterfront, Brooklyn Bridge Park offers a variety of events including: free movies, athletic events, and a walking/running path along the piers overlooking the East River.

 SFC provide housing for students from early September through final exams in May.

 |Studio Double Room||$15,300|